Alfred C. Redfield: Biography

 Redfield was born in Philadelphia and grew up in Wayne, Pennsylvania.
 The family often spent summers on Cape Cod, where the young Redfield became fascinated with natural history.

 After attending Haverford College for one year (1909-1910), he entered Harvard University, where he received his bachelor of science degree in 1913 and Ph.D. in 1917.
 He was assistant professor of physiology at the University of Toronto, and joined the Harvard faculty in 1921, becoming a full professor in 1931.
 He was chairman of the biology department from 1935-1938, and retired in 1956 as professor emeritus.

 During the years 1930 to 1970, Redfield was intimately involved with Woods Hole Oceanographic Institution at Woods Hole, Massachusetts, known familiarly then as "The Oceanographic" and today as "WHOI."
 Like the other WHOI scientists, he spent the summers at "The Oceanographic" and the academic year teaching at Harvard.
 At WHOI, he was named senior biologist from 1930 to 1942, associate director between 1942 and 1957, senior oceanographer emeritus in 1957, and honorary trustee in 1963.

 He was named president of the Ecological Society of America in 1946, and was president of the Bermuda Institute of Ocean Sciences from 1962 to 1965.
-He as also locally involved in the Woods Hole Public Library and the Cape Cod Chamber of Commerce.
+He was also locally involved in the Woods Hole Public Library and the Cape Cod Chamber of Commerce.

 Redfield died at age 92 in March 1983, leaving his wife, three children, ten grandchildren, and seven great-grandchildren.